Road Rage: Protecting Yourself

 Stay in the flow of traffic.
 There is safety in numbers.
 You have a chance that others will be observing, calling the police or even, in some cases, helping you.
 I know of a case where the road rage incident continued over several city blocks with one car hassling another.
 When the driver on the defensive called the police on his phone and reported the suspect vehicle, dispatch told him there were already about a dozen calls in on that vehicle from other, non-involved drivers.
 In another case I witnessed, other drivers got out of their cars and physically restrained a driver attacking another’s car.
 I've also witnessed a victim of road rage effectively using other cars and trucks to shield themselves by staying at the speed of the surrounding traffic.

 If you are armed, do not show your weapon nor shoot from -- or at -- a moving vehicle.
 There is a minefield of legal problems here.
 Do not be tempted to fire a warning shot or show them your gun to "scare" them off.
 You face multiple, multiple legal and logistical problems when you try to shoot and drive at the same time.
 Legally you can be charged with brandishing or felony assault.
 Logistically, managing your vehicle at speed while also manipulating your firearm is extremely difficult and you can be found negligent in the outcome.
-However, if the men are forcing their way into your car, do not hesitate to employ the amount of force needed to stop the attack.
+NOTE: if the men are forcing their way into your car, do not hesitate to employ the amount of force needed to stop the attack.
 This scenario is almost certainly when all vehicles are stopped.
 It's tough to imagine a situation when attackers are breeching your vehicle while in motion.

 Did you notice the date/time info on this video at the bottom left indicates the driver is traveling at 96 miles per hour?
 It will be difficult to tell the judge you were in fear for your life when chasing someone at almost 100 miles per hour.
 If anything the passenger (left) has a better case of claiming he was in fear for his life because of your driving than because the person you were chasing brandished a firearm.
+Did you also note that the driver has a two-handed grip on his firearm -- but a no-handed grip on the steering wheel?

 Record the incident.
 Have a passenger record everything on their phone.
 Doing it yourself is as difficult as the point above -- concentrate on driving first.
 There's a reason executive protection teams task a driver with just driving.
 A very viable option is to run a dashcam.
 This is the model of dashcam I use.
 Your dashcam can run continuously to protect yourself from liability during all of your drives.
 The fact that you are recording will also serve as a reminder to be a polite, considerate driver -- with the advantage that all of their antics is captured for evidence.
 It serves as a reminder to not be a knucklehead yourself.